D8-X/d8x-trader-backend/packages/history/README.md

 -   no default for the websocket-url (application fails if not provided)
 -   if left empty (HTTP_RPC_URL=""), the application will choose the default RPC provider specified in the d8x node SDK

-## Profit and loss service structure
+## History and profit and loss service structure

-PnL service consists of:
+History service consists of:

 -   Blockchain interactions code (historical data filterers and event listeners) `src/contracts`
 -   Minimal express REST API for serving results from db `src/api`